Section 1. Existence

 (a) Regular Meetings

-The Town Council shall hold one regular meeting every month and such meeting shall be held on the second Thursday of each and every month at a time and place within the corporate limits of the Town of Bowers as designated by the Council.
+The Town Council shall hold one regular meeting every month and such meeting shall be held on a day of the month and at a time and place within the corporate limits of the Town of Bowers as designated by the Council.
 60 Del.
 Laws, c.
 304

 ; 66 Del.
 Laws, c.
 284